astropy/astropy-APEs/APE22.rst

 is narrowly focused on the module level of the API -- what modules are public and what modules are internal -- and the objects within those modules -- which are public and how this is communicated.
-This APE does not address any other questions of API design, e.g. public versus internal methods in classes.
+This APE does not address any other questions of API design, e.g. public versus internal methods in classes, leaving these for future APEs or future revisions to this APE.

 .. _description_of_the_problem: